tachyonlabs/Todo-App-to-practice-for-the-Google-Associate-Android-Developer-Certification-Exam/README.md

 * [ ] Write and execute a device UI test
 * [x] Use the system log to output debug information

 **_(As I understand it, the way the following four tasks work in the exam is that you will be given a list of bugs to fix rather than needing to hunt for bugs yourself.
-So I can't quite replicate that here, but I certainly found, replicated, and fixed various bugs while doing this app. :-))_**
+So I can't quite replicate that here, but I certainly found, replicated, and fixed bugs in these categories while doing this app. :-))_**

 * [x] Given a problem description, replicate the failure
 * [x] Debug and fix an application crash (uncaught exception)
 * [x] Debug and fix an activity lifecycle issue
-* [ ] Debug and fix an issue binding data to views
+* [x] Debug and fix an issue binding data to views

 ### Application user interface (UI) and user experience (UX)